symfony/symfony-docs/cookbook/security/remember_me.rst

         // ...
     }

-You can also choose to install and use the optional ``SecurityExtraBundle``, which can secure your controller using annotations:
+You can also choose to install and use the optional JMSSecurityExtraBundle_, which can secure your controller using annotations:

 .. code-block:: php